Liam McHale

 He played from the start in four finals of the All-Ireland Senior Football Championship (including one replay), but was never successful in winning the All-Ireland Senior Football Championship.

 Football career

-McHale started the 1989 All-Ireland Senior Football Championship Final, which was won narrowly by Cork.
+McHale started the 1989 All-Ireland Senior Football Championship final, which was won narrowly by Cork.

-McHale started the 1996 All-Ireland Senior Football Championship Final.
+He started the 1996 All-Ireland Senior Football Championship final.
 It ended in a draw and a replay followed.
 Meath defeated Mayo, avenging their defeat to the same opposition in the 1951 decider.
 McHale was sent off, along with Meath's Colm Coyle.
 He had been man of the match in the drawn game.
 However, he did win an All Star award later that year.

-McHale started the 1997 All-Ireland Senior Football Championship Final, in which Mayo was defeated by Kerry.
+McHale started the 1997 All-Ireland Senior Football Championship final, in which Mayo was defeated by Kerry.

 Basketball career

 McHale won two national basketball Cups with his club Ballina (in 1991 and 1996), as well as a Super League title.